-CNCnetPDM for Sinumerik 840D SL and 828D controllers also supports writing and changing of data on these devices from a remote PC.
+CNCnetPDM for OPC UA servers also supports writing and changing of data on these devices from a remote PC.
 Although writing of ALL writable OPC items is supported it is highly recommended to start with simple commands like changing ‘R variables’.
-To do so proceed as follows:
+In case you access the OPC UA server of a Siemens Sinumerik controller you can proceed as follows:

-With an unmodified INI file for a controller CNCnetPDM queries two ‘R variables’, section = ‘R variable 1’, section = ‘R variable 2’.
+With an unmodified INI file for a device that uses identifier type ‘String’ CNCnetPDM queries two ‘R variables’, section = ‘R variable 1’, section = ‘R variable 2’.
 To change the value of these 2 variables CNCnetPDM has to be running and you should see data for RVAR1 and RVAR2 via CNCnetControl, section ‘F’.
-TOP

-To change the value of a parameter first click on the device in the left pane (1).
+To change the value of a parameter first click on the device in the left area (1).
 Then click on button [Cmd] (2).
 In the drop down box below number (3) select or input 21.
-Enter a new numeric value into the text box below command text (4) here 1500.
+Enter a new numeric value into the text box below command text (4) here 1500.33.
 Click button [OK] (5).
 You can see the new value in the ‘Device Data’ area in the right pane (6).
+TOP

-FIG 6: Change R-Variable on Sinumerik 840D SL or 828D controller
+FIG 6: Change R-Variable on Sinumerik controller with OPC UA server

 All successful write actions and errors are written to the device’s log file in subfolder \log.
 TOP

-All OPC items on Sinumerik Operate 4.5, 4.7 and 4.8 are case sensitive, for example NC program status has to be queried with /Channel/State/progStatus, if you use /Channel/State/PROGSTATUS you get an error!
+OPC items on OPC UA servers that use the ‘String’ identifier such as Siemens Sinumerik are case sensitive, for example NC program status has to be queried with /Channel/State/progStatus, if you use /Channel/State/PROGSTATUS you get an error.

 The device driver writes a log file entry for any communication issue to the log file of the device.
 The file can be found in subdirectory \log of your CNCnetPDM program folder.
 The file format for the log file is log_ + device number + _ + date.txt.
 Please check this file first if you observe an issue.